 Dr. Kevin Kovacs

-As Director of Schools at CCE, Kevin Kovacs is responsible for the oversight of our school programs which will include Northwood Academy Afterschool Program, as well as the opening of our pre-kindergarten/VPK and the Foundations Charter School.
+As Director of Schools at CCE, Kevin Kovacs is responsible for the oversight of our school programs which will include the Northwood Academy Afterschool Program, as well as our private, K-3 The Foundations School.
 Dr. Kevin Kovacs started his career in Boston, Massachusetts.
 From this beginning to joining CCE, his passion as an educator has been driven by the disciplines of music, visual, and performing arts to inform academic achievement.
 Dr. Kevin Kovacs has been an administrator in the Palm Beach County public schools for several years, including the past seven years as principal at an innovative K-8 public charter school.
 For the past ten years, he has been an adjunct professor at Palm Beach State College, teaching in the Education and Social Science departments.
 Dr. Kovacs holds a Bachelor of Fine Arts degree in Theatre Arts, a Masters’ degree in Education (with concentration in curriculum design and instructional methodologies) from UMASS, Boston, and a Doctorate Degree in Education with a focus on child and family studies, statistical analysis, and school administration.

 Media Arts Instructor